Understanding the Georgian Business Visa Landscape

 Business Registration Efficiency

-Here's what genuinely impressed me: Georgia allows company registration in just one day through their online portal.
+Here's what genuinely impressed me: Georgia allows company registration within a day, with minimal documentation.
 Compare that to regional alternatives:

 - Georgia: 1 day